Frequently Asked Questions

 What kinds of research duties will fellows engage in?

-Fellows will assist professors with various tasks such as collecting literature and writing literature reviews, collecting and analyzing qualitative and quantitative data, summarizing and analyzing research materials, and proofreading and editing written work.
-In addition to working as research assistants, students may be involved in faculty seminars and conferences.
-Duties will be tailored to individual mentor-mentee abilities and needs and will likely change over time.
+Fellows will assist professors with tasks such as literature collection, writing literature reviews, collecting and analyzing qualitative and quantitative data, summarizing research materials, and editing written work.
+Students may also participate in faculty seminars and conferences.
+Research duties will evolve based on the needs of the mentor and the skills of the Fellow.

 What is the time commitment?

-Each fellow is expected to work eight to twelve hours per week during the academic year.
-Yes, this is a significant time commitment and students should plan accordingly.
+Fellows are expected to work eight to twelve hours per week during the academic year.
+This is a significant time commitment, so students should plan accordingly.

 Is the fellowship paid?

 Yes!
-Fellows will receive an hourly wage, which will increase as Fellows gain research experience and skills.
-Research funds for books, software, and conference travel/registration/posters costs are also available as needed.
+Fellows receive an hourly wage, which increases as they gain more research experience.
+Additionally, funds for research materials, books, software, and conference-related costs are available as needed.

 Will the students present and publish their research?

-Sophomore and Senior Fellows will present their work at the annual Mortara Undergraduate Research Fellow Symposium.
-Held in May, this event will offer Fellows the opportunity to polish their presentation skills and serve as a venue to educate the broader Georgetown community about their important research findings and experience.
-Fellows are also encouraged to participate in other Georgetown University research activities and other public forums as they see fit.
+Sophomore and senior Fellows will present their research at the annual Mortara Undergraduate Research Fellow Symposium in May, providing them with an opportunity to develop presentation skills and share their research findings.
+Fellows are also encouraged to participate in other research activities and public forums at Georgetown and beyond.